EXPLORING THE LANDSCAPE OF PAIN AND HURT

 Against this background her advice is then that only through facing the problem, you can begin to identify the anger and channel it towards its source

-What in reality thus happens, is that they are reliving their original trauma over and over again as long as the trigger, connected to the original incident, is still active (it is still empowered), and the lie connected to the original trauma, is still believed, namely, that ‘the trauma has not yet ended.’
+We thus say that people are reliving the original trauma over and over again as long as the trigger, connected to the original incident, is still active, and the lie connected to the original trauma, is still believed, namely, that the trauma ‘has not yet ended’

 In their desperation to avoid more pain they may actually run over other people in the process